 Carolyn Johnson reports for The Washington Post on a new large federal study which finds that people with heart disease may do as well with drug therapy and lifestyle changes as with a stent.
 As previous studies have found, doctors too often perform unnecessary bypass surgery.

 It is common for doctors to do bypass surgery or to use stents to open up blocked coronary arteries in patients.
-Indeed, more than 30,000 heart disease patients have stents implanted each year.
-But, this invasive procedure does nothing more to decrease the risk of heart attacks or death than drug therapy in many cases.
+More than 30,000 heart disease patients have stents implanted each year.
+But, this invasive procedure often does nothing more to decrease the risk of heart attacks or death than drug therapy.

 Indeed, even patients with very blocked arteries did as well with drug therapy as with stents.
 Bypass surgery and stents were found to be beneficial only in some cases of patients with chronic chest pain or angina.
 For patients who are not experiencing chest pain, these invasive procedures are generally unwarranted.